Part-of-The-Pack/faq/faq/collaborate.md

+---
+type: question
+title: How can I collaborate with others on tour creation?
+tags:
+    - tour
+    - access rights
+---

 Right before you begin creating a tour, you should select the b(r)and under which you want to create this tour.

 People with access to this b(r)and will be able to collaborate with you on this tour - depending on which access rights they have.